modlee-ai/modlee/docs/README.md

         train_dataloaders=train_dataloader,
     )
 ```
 For the sake of illustration, we did not define `train_dataloader` and `MyModel` above.
-Read through our [Dataset guidelines](https://docs.modlee.ai/notebooks/dataset_guidelines.html) and  [Model definition guidelines](https://docs.modlee.ai/notebooks/model_definition_guidelines.html) to learn how to define your own custom datasets and models, while using Modlee's `Automated Experiment Documentation`.
+Read through our [Dataset guidelines](https://docs.modlee.ai/notebooks/dataset_guidelines.html) and  [Model definition guidelines](https://docs.modlee.ai/notebooks/model_definition_guidelines.html) to learn our guidelines for creating custom datasets and models, to ensure your experiment is documented correctly.

 Modlee automatically documents experiment assets in a new `./mlruns/` directory, relative to wherever the script was called.
 Among the assets is a `model_graph.py` module that recreates the model as a graph, including the `forward()` pass: